tsegall/fta/README.md

 ## Generate JavaDoc ##
 `$ ./gradlew javadoc`

+## Everything ...
+`$ ./gradlew clean installDist test jacocoTestReport javadoc`

 ## Setup eclipse project ##
 `$ ./gradlew eclipse`

 ## Releasing a new version ##
 `$ ./gradlew uploadArchives`
 Then go to http://central.sonatype.org/pages/releasing-the-deployment.html and follow the instructions!!
+1. login to OSSRH available at https://oss.sonatype.org/
+2. Find and select the latest version in the Staging Repository
+3. Close the staging repository (wait until complete)
+4. Release the staging repository

 ## Java code ##